Jonathan C. Zur

 Jonathan C. Zur is President & CEO of the Virginia Center for Inclusive Communities (VCIC), an organization that works with schools, business, and communities to achieve success through inclusion.
-Under Jonathan’s leadership, VCIC increased the number of programs delivered annually by over 700%, and the organization has been recognized locally and nationally for its effectiveness.
+Under Jonathan’s leadership, VCIC increased the number of programs delivered annually by nearly 1,000%, and the organization has been recognized locally and nationally for its effectiveness.

 In the community, Jonathan supports a variety of organizations.
-He is Vice Chair and Operations Coordinator for the National Federation for Just Communities, First Vice Chair for the Capital Area Partnership Uplifting People, and a member of Senator Mark Warner’s Interfaith Advisory Group, the Hampton Roads Diversity & Inclusion Consortium Board, Hope in the Cities Council, Leadership Metro Richmond Board, and the Bonner Center for Civic Engagement Advisory Council.
+He is Vice Chair and Operations Coordinator for the National Federation for Just Communities, First Vice Chair for the Capital Area Partnership Uplifting People, and a member of Senator Mark Warner’s Interfaith Advisory Group, the Hope in the Cities Council, and the Leadership Metro Richmond Board of Directors.

 Jonathan earned his B.A. from the University of Richmond and he received a Certificate in Nonprofit Executive Leadership from the Center on Philanthropy at Indiana University.
 For his professional work and community involvement, Jonathan received a Martin Luther King, Jr. Drum Major for Justice Award, the FBI Director’s Community Leadership Award, the Leadership Metro Richmond Ukrop Community Vision Award, and the Stettinius Award for Nonprofit Leadership, among other recognitions.
 Additionally, Jonathan was a finalist for the Richmond Times Dispatch’s 2015 Person of the Year, and he was named one of Richmond’s “Top 40 Under 40″ in 2009.